 - For overload pay, you must obtain approval from the Office of Financial Analysis.

-- Meal and rest period sanctions are not allowed on sponsored accounts and must be transferred into a non-sponsored account.
+- Meal and rest period sanctions are not allowed on grants.

 These corrections must be submitted two business days prior to the Office of Comptroller’s Kuali General Journal Voucher deadline.